IvanUkhov/blog/_posts/2024-01-31-gradient-accumulation.md

           greater than one, the gradients will be accumulated for the specified number of iterations and only then applied, starting a new cycle.

-        All other arguments are passed to `tf.keras.optimizers.Adam`.
+        All other arguments are passed to the base optimizer.
         """
         super().__init__(**options)
         self.accumulation = accumulation